 On 1 July 2005, the 105th Field Battery celebrated the 50th anniversary of its reraising for active service in the Malayan Emergency.
-On that day, it was officially re-rolled as a medium howitzer battery.
+On that day, it was officially re-raised and rolled as a medium howitzer battery.
 On 8 March 2006, the 105th Medium Battery will recognise that 90 years ago, it first joined the Australian Army's order of battle as a fledgling howitzer battery in Egypt.
-This publication is dedicated to the members of the 105th Battery for the service they gave to their nation in peace and war.